Zoological Society Of Pittsburgh: $27.6M Revenue, $27.6M Expenses

 - 2023

 At $27.6M in 2023 revenue, Zoological Society Of Pittsburgh sits in the mid-range of the U.S. nonprofit distribution.
 Most organizations of this scale operate regionally or focus on a single program area.
-Zoological Society Of Pittsburgh directs 80% of its expenses to programs — above the third-party-rater threshold for an efficient organization.
+Zoological Society Of Pittsburgh holds a moderate reserve position relative to its $27.6M in annual expenses — neither fragile nor a large surplus.

 Revenue has grown meaningfully across the five-year filing history — a sign of expanding donor base, new grants, or scaling programs.
 Zoological Society Of Pittsburgh reported $27.6M in 2023, up notably from the start of the window.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Compensation for current officers and key employees runs $1.0M against $27.6M in revenue — within the band third-party charity raters typically consider reasonable for an organization of this size and complexity.
+This is an aggregate across all listed officers, not a single executive's salary.
 Zoological Society Of Pittsburgh works in Environment & Animals — environmental, conservation, animal-welfare, and natural-resources programs.
 The sector spans large international conservation groups and small local land trusts; the financial profile varies accordingly.

 How Zoological Society Of Pittsburgh Compares

-Zoological Society Of Pittsburgh directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 73/100 is 0 points above the Environment & Animals category average.
-The organization holds 33.6 months of operating reserves, indicating strong financial stability.
+Zoological Society Of Pittsburgh earns a NonprofitTruth efficiency grade of C (61/100).
+That is 2 points below the Environment & Animals category average.
+Compensation for current officers and key employees represents 3.77% of total revenue.
+The organization holds 33.6 months of operating reserves, indicating strong financial cushion.

 Revenue History